🔌 Antitone Galois connection#

 - equivalence(element)#

-Compute equivalences of the element.
+Compute the equivalence elements of the given element.

 - Parameters: